dudinea/argocd-monorepo-controller/docs/applicationsets.md

 While you can also configure this for specific ApplicationSets using the `preservedFields` property, a global configuration is generally better.
-Without a global setting, any ApplicationSet that lacks these `preservedFields` property,but utilizes the manifest-generate-path annotation, will cause the controllers to enter a continuous add/delete loop.
+Without a global setting, any ApplicationSet that lacks this `preservedFields` property, but utilizes the manifest-generate-path annotation, will cause the controllers to enter a continuous add/delete loop.

 For more details, see the ArgoCD documentation: [Preserving changes made to an Applications annotations and labels](https://argo-cd.readthedocs.io/en/stable/operator-manual/applicationset/Controlling-Resource-Modification/#preserving-changes-made-to-an-applications-annotations-and-labels).